Lamkhaga pass blog by Rohit Bhat

 8am:- AP’s struggle with rucksack weight and severe AMS.

-Negi’s views on AP:- Returning back to Chitkul did not made any sense as it is already at 3450m.
+Negi’s views on AP:- Returning back to Chitkul did not make any sense as it is already at 3450m.
 It would take 5 -6 hours to reach from where we stood and descending further till Sangla (2800m) after that was completely out of the question.
 Continuing all the way till Dumti, which is at 4050m is again a threatening act to do.
-But Dumti had a ITBP camp.
+But Dumti had an ITBP camp.
 It had medical facilities.
 It had oxygen tanks but nothing in Chitkul.
-The only struggle was that tough scary walk from Lal Dhang till Dumti for 4 hours in the worst weather with poor visibility, wind, snow and drizzle along.
+The only struggle was that tough scary walk from Lal Dhang till Dumti for 4 hours in the worst weather with poor visibility, wind, snow, and drizzle along.
 On one side it was Baspa river which was invisible and ferociously flowing down below and on the other side falling tiny rocks and slippery slopes to negotiate.
 All team members were separated and were just following the broken trail.

 3:30pm: AP Hallucinations at Dumti

-Our cook, Rathiji prepared “sheera”(they call it halwa) after a small darshan at Karu temple.
+Our cook, Rathiji prepared “sheera“(they call it halwa) after a small darshan at Karu temple.
 We served a tiny portion to AP in the tent.
 It took him 20 minutes to gulp 2 serves.
 He did not know what he was eating, neither he was responding to anyone.
 His oxygen levels started deteriorating.
-We immediately took him to ITBP camp which had medical facilities as I have mentioned above.
+We immediately took him to the ITBP camp which had medical facilities as I have mentioned above.
 We made him sit in one of the bunkers for the warmth, but soon he started dozing off.
 Meanwhile, we literally requested the medical personnel to give him supplementary oxygen as soon as possible.
 He was made to lay down by holding his hands on the medical bed.
-We played music in the background, so that he won’t sleep which would turn out to be fatal in such conditions.
+We played music in the background so that he won’t sleep which would turn out to be fatal in such conditions.
 It took 15 minutes for him to get back to normal, which stayed temporary.